angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 [[Wikipedia]](https://en.wikipedia.org/wiki/Memoization)

 When using NgRx Store with Angular, selectors provide data with Observable streams.
-Whenever data is changing in the background, the view also has to be updated.
+If data is changing in the background, the view also has to be updated.
 As the state in NgRx is basically kept as one big structured object, every modification in reducers potentially triggers an update.
 That's why memoization is used to prevent pushing an update onto the Observable streams, when effectively nothing has changed.
 Keeping data in selectors properly memoized is the bread and butter of optimization.
-Whenever a selector fires unnecessarily, it would initiate a needless and expensive view update.
+Any selector firing unnecessarily, initiates a needless and expensive view update.

 The ideas of the implementation are quite simple.
 Every selector keeps track of its in- and outputs and decides when the current state is good enough to prevent firing.